bennett-chow/ricciflow.org/part-1-foundations/riemannian-metric.md

 g(v, w) = g_{ij}v^i w^j
 $$

-(Note: The Einstein summation convention is used here.)
+Note: The Einstein summation convention is used here.
+Repeated indices, usually one upper and one lower, are summed from $1$ to $n$, the dimension of $M$.

 ---